-Well, I’m not the right person to tell what makes a good unit test, but based on my observations on various projects I can definitely tell the characteristics of a good unit test.
-Bad unit test does not add value to the project.
-Instead, project cost increases significantly writing and managing bad unit tests.
+Well, I’m not the right person to tell what makes a good Unit Test, but based on my observations on various projects I can tell the characteristics of a good Unit Test.
+The bad Unit Test does not add value to the project.
+Instead, project cost increases significantly writing and managing bad Unit Tests.

-- Unit test should be written to verify single unit of code and not the integration.
+- A Unit test should be written to verify a single unit of code and not the integration.

-- Changing other part of the software should not affect on unit test, if those are isolated and written for a specific unit of code.
+- Changing another part of the software should not affect the Unit test if those are isolated and written for a specific unit of code.